danmaps/danmaps.github.io/posts/prioritizing-health.md

 #### Conclusion

 Maintaining health as a knowledge worker requires a holistic approach.
-By making small, sustainable changes—like improving your workspace, incorporating movement, practicing mindfulness, and paying attention to your diet—you can boost your well-being and set yourself up for long-term success.
+By making small, sustainable changes---like improving your workspace, incorporating movement, practicing mindfulness, and paying attention to your diet---you can boost your well-being and set yourself up for long-term success.
 Remember, taking care of your health is an investment in your career and life.